verbb/zen/docs/feature-tour/export.md

 ## Date Range
 For particularly large installs, it might be helpful to select a date range of content to export, rather than export _everything_.
 Using the date range controls, this will select only elements whose `dateUpdated` value falls between the two dates.

+## Start with a Small Round Trip

+Use related installations of the same Craft project with matching project configuration.
+Zen identifies content and its related configuration using identifiers such as UIDs; it is not a field-layout migration tool for unrelated sites.
+Ensure the destination has the required sections, fields, sites and plugins before exporting content.

+For a first test, choose one recognisable entry and its related asset content.
+Export the ZIP, then [review the import](docs:feature-tour/import) on the destination.
+This makes it easier to check field values, relations and files before transferring a larger selection.